carlosCharz/springdatacouchbase/README.md

-# Spring Data with Couchbase
+# Spring Data with Couchbase + Tests

 This is my template for a spring boot project that uses spring data and couchbase.
+It includes integration and unit tests.

 ## Architecture